lev99/mod_amoney/README.md

 # [AMoney](http://www.foto-s.ru/universal-module.html)

 Module Donate - Amoney for Joomla!
-2.5 and 3.x Version v1.1.0 with AJAX functionality
+2.5 and 3.x Version v1.1.0 with AJAX functionality.
+The module is designed to organize your site receiving donations (well, or just payments for goods or services ...)

 # Modification on the basis of: